adham-elarabawy/open-quadruped/README.md

 # OpenQuadruped
 An open-source 3D-printed quadrupedal robot.
-Motion Algorithms for dynamic walking gaits, Artificial Intelligence for dynamic terrain mapping &amp; obstacle avoidance, Self-Balancing.
+Motion Algorithms for dynamic walking gaits, Artificial Intelligence & Visual SLAM for dynamic terrain mapping &amp; obstacle avoidance, Self-Balancing.

 ## 3D Model
 In the model folder, you can find all of the modified step & stl files that I used for my build of OpenQuadruped.